tareq1988/wp-recaptcha-integration/readme.txt

 - Unpack the `.tar.gz` file.
 - Create a zip Archive out of the included file `grey-out-disabled.php` and name it `grey-out-disabled.zip`.
 - Install and activate it like any other WordPress plugin

+= I want my visitors to solve only one Captcha and then never again.
+Is that possible? =

+Yes.
+You can store in a session if a captcha was solved, and use the `wp_recaptcha_required` filter to supress further captchas.
+See (https://github.com/mcguffin/wp-recaptcha-integration#real-world-example) for a code example.

 = I found a bug.
 Where should I post it? =